tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/直播播放_intl_en.md

 ## Preparations
 1. Activate the [CSS service](https://console.cloud.tencent.com/live?from=product-banner-use-lvb) and complete [identity verification](https://intl.cloud.tencent.com/document/product/378/3629).
-2. Log in to the [CSS console](https://console.cloud.tencent.com/live/livestat) to get an URL for live push.
+2. Log in to the [CSS console](https://console.cloud.tencent.com/live/livestat) to get a URL for live push.
 For detailed directions, please see [Live Push](https://intl.cloud.tencent.com/document/product/267/31558).
-3. Select [Domain Management](https://console.cloud.tencent.com/live/domainmanage), click **Add Domain**, enter your domain name, select **Playback domain** as the type, and click **Save**.
+3. Select [Domain Management](https://console.cloud.tencent.com/live/domainmanage), click **Add Domain**, enter your domain name, select **Playback Domain** as the type, and click **Save**.
 >!
 - If you do not have a domain name, you can register and purchase one through Tencent Cloud **Products** > **Domain Name and Website** > [**Domain Name Registration**](https://buy.cloud.tencent.com/domain?from=console).
 You can also purchase one at another domain name service provider.
 >- If you have already purchased a domain name but have not obtained an ICP filing for it, please apply through Tencent Cloud's [Domain Name ICP Filing](https://cloud.tencent.com/product/ba) service.
 You can also do so at another domain name service provider.